Measuring Diagnostic Test Performance Using Imperfect Reference Tests: A Partial Identification Approach

 \section{Bounding Predictive Values}

-Positive predictive value (PPV) is the probability that a patient is diseased conditional on receiving a positive test result.
+\theequation{\thesection.\arabic{equation}} Positive predictive value (PPV) is the probability that a patient is diseased conditional on receiving a positive test result.
 Negative predictive value (NPV) is the probability that a patient who has tested negative is truly healthy.
 Clinicians are usually more concerned with knowing predictive values of a test $t$ than its sensitivity and specificity.

-As \citet{watson2020interpreting} explain, the probability of the patient being diseased prior to observing a test result is referred to as a pre-test probability.
-For a known pre-test probability, sensitivity and specificity, the predictive values can be found using Bayes' theorem.
-Clinicians settle on a pre-test probability using the knowledge of local rates of infection and patients’ symptoms and characteristics.
-I denote it as $\pi_X = P(y=1|X)$ where $X$ stands for a vector of covariates observed by the clinician.
+The probability of the patient being diseased prior to observing a test result is referred to as a pre-test probability.
+For a known pre-test probability, sensitivity and specificity are often extrapolated from test performance studies to find predictive values using Bayes' theorem.
+With this in mind, let $Q(t,y)$ be the distribution of the clinical population of interest and suppose $(\theta_1,\theta_0)$ extrapolate to this population in the sense of Assumption \ref{ass:extrapolation}.
+As in \Cref{sect_bounding_prevalence}, we use $Q$ to emphasize that test performance is extrapolated and that $Q(y=1)$ may differ from the prevalence in the performance study population.
+Clinicians settle on a pre-test probability $\pi = Q(y=1)$ using the knowledge of local rates of infection and patients’ symptoms and characteristics. (\citet{watson2020interpreting})

-\citet{manski2020bounding} provides bounds on predictive values for COVID-19 antibody tests using point identified values of $\theta_1$ and $\theta_0$, when the pre-test probability $\pi_X$ is bounded.
+\citet{manski2020bounding} provides bounds on predictive values for COVID-19 antibody tests using point identified values of $\theta_1$ and $\theta_0$, when the pre-test probability $\pi$ is bounded.
 The author notes that the analysis can be generalized to take bounds rather than exact values of $\theta_1$ and $\theta_0$ as inputs. \citet{ziegler2021binary} extends the analysis of predictive values when $\theta_1$ and $\theta_0$ are partially identified due to an imperfect reference test, assuming that $s_0=1$.
 The bounds below do not require that $s_0=1$ in the performance study.